replacement LCD screen

 Gently pull the rest of the flex assembly away from the camera body until you reach the last connector.

-Be sure to pull straight up, and not at an angle.
+Be sure to pull straight up, not at an angle.

 Remove the two screws from the bottom of the camera.

-Remove one screw from the top of the camera.
+Remove the last screw located on the top of the camera.

-The screen is no longer screwed to the body.
+The screen should no longer be screwed to the body.

 It will swing away, because it is still plugged into the camera.

-Finally repeat the previous step with the thick, orange strip on the side of the screen.
+Finally, repeat the previous step with the thick orange strip located on the side of the screen.

-You have successfully removed the LCD screen and it is ready to be replaced.
+You have successfully removed the LCD screen.
+The camera is now ready for the replacement screen.